The 2016 IMEA State Solo Competition will be held May 6-7, 2016 in the Boise area.

 9. For adjudication purposes, soloists shall furnish a (1) published score of the solo.
 All measures need to be numbered and the soloist’s contestant number placed on the title page.
 NO STUDENT OR SCHOOL NAMES ARE TO BE WRITTEN ON THE SOLOS.
 The contestant number will be used to return the scores.
 Photocopies are prohibited unless accompanied by a permission letter from the copyright holder (publisher) making it a permissible copy.
 Furnishing an illegal photocopy will disqualify the participant.

-10. The Student Entry Forms must be completed on line by the directors of the student participants.
+10. The Student Entry Forms must be completed on line by the directors of the student participants after they have been selected for the state competition.
 Students are not allowed to compete their form but they are required to type an electronic signature verifying information.
 The form may be found HERE.
 Directors that are not members of IMEA must contact the IMEA Web Master to receive needed information prior to registering their students.
 Instructions for completion are on the web site.
 The contestant’s individual Student Entry Forms for all participants will be completed and submitted on line (see the IMEA Website, State Solo Contest) within one week following the District Solo/Ensemble Festival but not later than the first Monday of April.
 Participant’s fees must follow within one week of submission of the on-line form or that district’s contestants may not be allowed to perform.
-Checks should be made payable to IMEA and mailed to: Ralph Bennett, State Solo Chair; 117 West 400 North; Malad City; Idaho; 83252.
+Checks should be made payable to IMEA and mailed to: Eva Hale, State Solo Chair, #1 Indian Territory, Buhl, ID 83316.
 School Districts may pay for all students fees from their school in one check but please list who the check is paying for.
 Forms for alternates must be completed within one week of notification that they have been entered into the State Solo Contest.
 Fees for alternates may be paid at a later time, but before the contestant performs.

-12. District Presidents or District Festival managers should forward via fax or mail (in one packet) the District Prioritized Lists of all qualifying students and potential alternates from their District who qualify to the State Solo Chair within three days of their Solo/Ensemble festival but no later than the first Monday of April, (postmark determines date of mailing).
-The fax number is: attn.
-Ralph Bennett (208) 906-8640
+12. District Presidents or District Festival managers should forward via fax/email/ or snail mail (in one packet) the District Prioritized Lists of all qualifying students and potential alternates from their District who qualify to the State Solo Chair within three days of their Solo/Ensemble festival but no later than the first Monday of April, (postmark determines date of mailing).
+The fax number is: (208) 543-8705

 13. Awards will be announced and medals given at the end of the event in an Awards Ceremony.
 Complete results of the contest will be posted by contestant number on the IMEA Web Site within one week following the contest.